Angel Food Ministries: Lawsuit and federal charges

 The two board members who sued the nonprofit and the Wingos came to an agreement in Walton County, Georgia, Superior Court.
 Under the agreement approved by the court, the Wingos' company credit cards were to be canceled, the nonprofit was to undergo a forensic financial audit, and Joe Wingo was to sign over to Angel Food a company he owns that was renting the corporate jet to the nonprofit organization.
-The two board member who filed the suit agreed to leave the organization as a part of the deal and Angel Food was ordered to $45,000 in Atnip's and Prather's legal fees.
-They were able to retain standing to take any actions when the forensic audit comes in.
+The two board members who filed the suit agreed to leave the organization as a part of the deal and Angel Food was ordered to $45,000 in Atnip's and Prather's legal fees.
+They were able to retain standing to take any actions when the forensic audit came in.
 Joe Wingo and his son Wesley retained their roles at the agency.
 During the hearing, attorneys said Linda Wingo left her position the previous year and son Andy left in late 2007.
 In their June settlement, both sides agreed the audit would be kept under seal of the court.

 Angel Food's February 1 filing also claimed that the defendants had complied with all other provisions of the June 19 court order, which was modified slightly on October 1.

 Angel Food, the filing said, had eliminated all personal use of Angel Food credit cards by the Wingos; arranged for Angel Food to lease an airplane owned by North Carolina Aviation Leasing from under supervision of the Angel Food board, with no personal use allowed; paid Atnip $282,693 and continues to pay him $13,461.54 twice a month; and paid plaintiffs' counsel $45,000.